Acknowledgement of receipt and understanding of Gold Speech Policies

 If you requested a statement to submit to your insurance for reimbursement according to your medical plan coverage.
 Gold Speech will generate a customized monthly superbill, which serves as a receipt/paid invoice.
 You will receive this within one week of the following month via email.
 The superbill contains the necessary billing and diagnostic codes required by insurance companies to reimburse out-of-network providers.
-Gold Speech does not work with insurance companies directly, but we are happy to return a quick phone call or send any piece of information they need.
+Gold Speech, Inc. does not work with insurance companies directly, but we are happy to return a quick phone call or send any piece of information they need.
 If your insurance requires reports such as treatment plans or progress summaries, we charge a fee based on time for write-up.
 Refer to the Pricing and Payment page for more information.

 Clients may arrange for group sessions to take place.
 Small groups have the advantages of peer modeling, fun social dynamics, economic savings, and time savings in the case of paired siblings.
 If a group member cancels on a specific day, causing only one member of the group to remain, the family can elect either a shorter treatment session for that day or the full fee for an individual session of the same length.

 Termination of Services

-Gold Speech requires a written 2-week notification of termination of speech therapy sessions.
+Gold Speech, Inc. requires a written 2-week notification of termination of speech therapy sessions.
 The client will be billed for the remaining scheduled sessions within that two week period, regardless of whether the client participates.

 We reserve the right to withdraw services from any client who: